ENHANCE-PET/MOOSE/README.md

 MOOSE (Multi-organ objective segmentation) a [data-centric AI solution](https://datacentricai.org) that generates multilabel organ segmentations to facilitate systemic TB whole-person research.
 The pipeline is based on [nn-UNet](https://github.com/MIC-DKFZ/nnUNet) and has the capability to segment 120 unique tissue classes from a whole-body 18F-FDG PET/CT image.
 The input can be an 18F-FDG PET/CT image or a CT only image (but never a PET only image) and the segmentation of the tissues is done automatically based on the provided `DICOM` input.

 As mentioned earlier, MOOSE is built on [data-centric AI principles](https://snorkel.ai/principles-of-data-centric-ai-development/) where the state-of-the-art architecture (`nnUNet` in our case) is fixed and the training data is selectively augmented to ensure peak segmentation performance.
 The segmentation performance is continously monitored in a systemic manner using the concept of similarity space (refer [manuscript](https://jnm.snmjournals.org/content/early/2022/06/30/jnumed.122.264063.abstract)).
-Data that causes a decrease in the performance is automatically identified and included to the initial training dataset for maintaining peak performance.
+Data that causes a decrease in the performance is automatically identified and included to the initial training dataset for maintaining peak performance. ⭐️ us if you like our work!

 ![Alt Text](https://github.com/QIMP-Team/MOOSE-v0.1.0/blob/main/Images/MOOSE-results.gif)